carolekoziol/recipes/docs/main_course/noodle_free_pad_thai.md

 Serve as is or over quinoa or even add some hemp seeds.

-_Tags: vegan, gluten-free, dairy-free, paleo, 1 hour, indian, vegetables, main_
+_Tags: vegan, gluten-free, dairy-free, paleo, 1 hour, indian, vegetables, lunch, dinner, main_